Calibrate Candidates with Pre-References

 Make Pre-References a Best Practice

 The best recruiters I know pre-reference candidates.
 It provides critical insights that inform the interview process for candidates who move forward as candidates.
 Pre-references make search smarter.
-Pre-references also prevent wasting time on candidates who are not right for the opportunity.
-You do not want to waste your time with a candidate who interviews well to discover at the offer stage that the leader is not hire-worthy.
-You don’t want to discover late in the game that the candidate is racist or sexist or the master of microaggressions.
-You don’t want to discover the person is a serial abuser or a criminal.
+Pre-references also keep you and the executive team from finding out far too late in the game that the candidate won’t pass muster.
+You do not want to waste your time with a candidate who interviews well only to discover at the offer stage that the leader is not hire-worthy.
+Pre-referencing avoids getting your hopes up only to discover that the candidate is racist or sexist or the master of microaggressions.
 That would be very, very bad.
 So, let’s nip it in the bud, shall we?
 Calibrate candidates early.
 You’ll be glad you did.

 Of course, if you’d like more tips on executive search research, check out, How to Crush Candidate Sourcing.
 It is one of our most popular posts.